elderfinch/financial-secretary-helper-scripts/README.md

 <details>
 <summary>Auto Card Recon</summary>
-First download the script using the steps above.
+First install Tampermonkey using the steps above.
+Then download the [Auto Card Recon Script](https://greasyfork.org/en/scripts/553490-auto-card-recon).

 ## 1. How to Name Your PDFs